 I usually preface my questioning with my own lack of knowledge on their business, market, expertise in their area.
 Push them back into the market to validate and learn.
 I don’t have to be right and neither do you.
 The market typically plays the ultimate judge and jury as required.

-7 Questions To Get You Started On Crushing Your Own Dreams
+7 Questions To Get You Started On Avoiding the Startup Dream Crusher

-If you don’t validate your assumptions with real learning from the real marketplace (not friends, families and the occational fool), your dream can lead to a nightmare that you could have avoided if you only questioned an assumption or two along the way.
+If you don’t validate your assumptions with real learning from the real marketplace (not friends, families and the occasional fool), your startup dream can lead to a nightmare that you could have avoided if you only questioned an assumption or two along the way.

 Here are a few of the questions to get you thinking: